-Installation of the Enterprise Server generates a digital certificate in JSSE (Java Secure Socket Extension) or NSS (Network Security Services) format suitable for internal testing.
-By default, the Enterprise Server stores its certificate information in a certificate database in the domain-dir/config directory:
+Installation of the Application Server generates a digital certificate in JSSE (Java Secure Socket Extension) or NSS (Network Security Services) format suitable for internal testing.
+By default, the Application Server stores its certificate information in a certificate database in the domain-dir/config directory:

-Keystore file, key3.db, contains the Enterprise Server's certificate, including its private key.
+Keystore file, key3.db, contains the Application Server's certificate, including its private key.
 The keystore file is protected with a password.
 Change the password using the asadmin change-master-password command.
+For more information about certutil, read "Using the certutil Utility" on page 108.

 Each keystore entry has a unique alias.
-After installation, the Enterprise Server keystore has a single entry with alias slas.
+After installation, the Application Server keystore has a single entry with alias slas.

-• Truststore file, cert8.db, contains the Enterprise Server's trusted certificates, including public keys for other entities.
+Truststore file, cert8.db, contains the Application Server's trusted certificates, including public keys for other entities.
 For a trusted certificate, the server has confirmed that the public key in the certificate belongs to the certificate's owner.
 Trusted certificates generally include those of certification authorities (CAs).

-In the Developer Profile, on the server side, the Enterprise Server uses the JSSE format, which uses keytool to manage certificates and key stores.
-In the Clusters and Enterprise Profile, on the server side, the Enterprise Server uses NSS, which uses certuil to manage the NSS database which stores private keys and certificates.
-In both profiles, the client side (appclient or stand-alone), uses the JSSE format.
+In the Platform Edition, on the server side, the Application Server uses the JSSE format, which uses keytool to manage certificates and key stores.
+In the Enterprise Edition, on the server side, the Application Server uses NSS, which uses certuil to manage the NSS database which stores private keys and certificates.
+In both editions, the client side (appclient or stand-alone), uses the JSSE format.

-By default, the Enterprise Server is configured with a keystore and truststore that will work with the example applications and for development purposes.
+By default, the Application Server is configured with a keystore and truststore that will work with the example applications and for development purposes.
 For production purposes, you may wish to change the certificate alias, add other certificates to the truststore, or change the name and/or location of the keystore and truststore files.